 This beautifully detailed chess set reflects the ancient spirit of Chinese history depicting traditional figures and symbols.

 This is a full set of 32 chess pieces.
 Chess board not included.
 Made in England by Berkeley Chess.
-This set is available in Red or Metal Finish.
+This set is available in Red, Brown or Metal Finish.
 Please choose a finish.